BridgetAdeyemi/Image-Slideshow/README.md

 - I might improve the design with more advanced CSS animations.

 **Acknowledgements**
 This project was built as part of my personal learning journey to improve my skills in HTML, CSS, and JavaScript.

+**Live Demo**
+Checkout the live version of the project here